 but the idea is to think about how the folks in your network

-, including labor (after all, those plumbers make
+could help with stuff, including labor (after all, those plumbers make

 lots of money!).